 The study found male users of wheelchairs are five times more likely than women to die in pedestrian crashes, according to the study in BMJ Open.

 What is the single biggest cause of crashes?

 Smartphone use by drivers and pedestrians was highlighted in a recent study by Zendrive as the single biggest cause of accidents involving people on foot.
 The study looked at cellphone use by 3.1 million drivers over 570 million trips.

 A 2017 study in California found 35 percent of pedestrian deaths involved the use of alcohol and drugs by either a driver or a pedestrian.
-Centers for Disease Control and Prevention figures suggest as many as 48 percent of crashes that led to pedestrian deaths were caused by intoxication.
+Centers for Disease Control and Prevention figures suggest as many as 48 percents of crashes that led to pedestrian deaths were caused by intoxication.